Shadow8t4/hyper-slack-bot/README.md

 ## Troubleshooting

 Logs, while somewhat vague at times, are sent to the `logs/` directory when you run the bot.
 It will create the directory and the files, and add to them each time a message is sent.
 A new log file is created each day.

+If you have any questions or need help with setup, feel free to contact me:
+- email: adh9694@gmail.com
+- discord: @shadow8t4#8276
+- matrix: @shadow8t4:matrix.werefox.dev